Keelen-Fisher/reading-notes/Class3Notes.md

 - It is a collection of files within git and GitHub
 - Keep your projects ***SEPERATED!***
 - Every time that you make a new repository, go to settings and save first to create the web url, then choose theme
+- How to clone your git hub through the terminal:
+### ACP The Three Step Process: Add, Commit and Push
+- Step 1: Add.
+You want to add in a class by using ***git add class .md***
+- Step 2: Commit. place in your desired notes by using ***git commit -m "Whatever you want to add"***
+- Step 3: Push.
+Push class into github by using ***git push origin main***